-Please note: Quadrant Vehicles Ltd has NO connection or affiliation with any companies listed on this page, the information is provided as a useful resource for our customers.
+Quadrant Vehicles has NO connection or affiliation with any companies listed on this page.

 There are 2 kinds of deadbolts mechanical key operated or remote controlled that can be operated from your existing key fob which is a more expensive option or from their own key fob which can be kept separate from your van keys for added security.
 Deadbolts can be fitted inside the rear and side doors of your van and are tamper proof once installed